Boroondara passes the Climate Action Plan and a Climate Emergency Declaration

 Lighter Footprints and the Kooyong Climate Change Alliance both submitted that the word “aspirational” should be dropped.
 We argued that the word “aspirational” gives the impression that Council is less committed to achieving the target than it would be to an unqualified target.

-The Climate Action Plan and Climate Emergency Declaration are the beginning of a new stage of climate action in Boroondara and I’m pretty excited about it.
-The plan will, no doubt, not do everything that we want it to do but it will be a substantial start.
+The Climate Action Plan and Climate Emergency Declaration are the beginning of a new stage of climate action in Boroondara.
+The plan doesn’t do everything that we want it to do but it indicates and genuine change of attitude.
 My assessment is that there is genuine desire on the part of a number of Councillors to achieve responsible climate action for Council and Community.
 I am hopeful that we will be able to partner productively with Council to achieve this.

 We have not forgotten the 3,913 people who signed a petition asking the City of Boroondara to declare a climate emergency.
 Nor have we forgotten the Councillors who indicated they would support a climate emergency declaration in response to our election survey.
-The Kooyong Climate Change Alliance has been meeting again with these Councillors asking “If not now, then when?”
+The Kooyong Climate Change Alliance met again with these Councillors asking “If not now, then when?”
 We are immensely grateful for everyone’s support for the Climate Emergency Declaration campaign, the associated Boroondara Vote Climate campaign, and the leadership of the Councillors who supported the Climate Emergency Declaration motion.
 You can read more here.

 Don’t forget that the Federal election is just around the corner!

 We can see that #VoteClimate campaigns work.
 There are so many things you can do – hosting a fence sign, handing out scorecards, calls, pre-poll or polling day.

 Check out our #VoteClimate page, and indicate where you can support!